ramhejazi/ramhejazi/README.md

 ## Hello

 I'm Ram.
-An Iranian software developer with over a decade experience who currently dedicates most of his time fighting with highly censored internet of Iran.
+An Iranian software developer with over a decade experience in devloping various web and desktop applications.